MetOffice/fab/docs/source/advanced_config.rst

 Steps have access to multiprocessing methods.
-The Step class includes a multiprocessing helper function called :func:`~fab.steps.run_mp` which steps can call to process a collection of artefacts in parallel.
+The Steps module includes a multiprocessing helper function called :func:`~fab.steps.run_mp` which steps can call to process a collection of artefacts in parallel.

 .. code-block::